• Ashley Newby and John E. Drabinski - Department of African American and Africana Studies, University of Maryland

 Show More Show Less

-• J. Kameron Carter - Department of African American Studies, University of California, Irvine
+• Zalika U. Ibaorimi - Department of African American and African Studies, Ohio State University

 This is John Drabinski and you’re listening to The Black Studies podcast, a Mellon grant sponsored series of conversations examining the history of the field.
 Our conversations engage with a wide range of activists and scholars - senior figures in the field, late doctoral students, and everyone in between, culture workers, and political organizers - in order to explore the cultural and political meaning of Black Studies as an area of inquiry and its critical methods.